pkorzinski/ArchBot-UI/PRESS-RELEASE.md

   > After being invited to your Slack channel, DogeBot quietly saves and stores your messages in an easily accessible and searchable website for your convenience.
 The website requires a login and password that is provided from Dogebot via a custom Slack command.

 ## Quote from You ##
-  > "Finally Michael Jordan will stop claiming I'm misquoting him." - Patrik K., Scrum Master
+  > "Finally, Michael Jordan will stop claiming I'm misquoting him." - Patrik K., Scrum Master

 ## How to Get Started ##
   > Download our DogeBot and client/server repositories and push each to its own Heroku account (or use ours!).
 Invite DogeBot to a Slack channel and watch as messages are stored effortlessly in the client app.
 Tell Dogebot "Dogebot give me a password!" to access your message archieve on the client.
 Built with MR NEWB -- MongoDB, React, Node, Express, Webpack and Bootstrap.